Dallara: First generation (IR-7)

 Dallara was one of the original three chassis constructors when the Indy Racing League debuted its own chassis formula during the 1997 season.
+The IRL's design plan was to utilize chassis for three seasons.
+Various mandatory or optional update kits would become available for the chassis each year.

 The first model year (1997) was named the IR-7.
 The cars were most notably differentiated from the competing G-Force chassis by the ovoid shape of the air intake inlet, while the G-Force's were triangular and molded around the roll bar.
 The IR-8 (1998) and IR-9 (1999) were essentially 1997 model year chassis with various update kits.

 Jim Guthrie won Dallara's first Indy car race at Phoenix on 23 March 1997.
 Eddie Cheever won Dallara's first Indianapolis 500 in 1998, in his Oldsmobile-powered IR-7 chassis.
+Dallara won the Indy Racing League championship in both 1998 and 1999.

 Second generation (IR-00)

 A new model chassis was introduced for the 2000 season; named the IR-00.
+Once again, chassis would be raced for a three-season span and the previous generation of cars (IR-7 through IR-9) were not permitted.
 When updated for 2001 the chassis was designated as the IR-01 and for 2002 it was referred to as the IR-02.

+Dallara won the Indianapolis 500 in both 2001 and 2002, and was driven by the Indy Racing League champion in all three seasons (2000–2002).